Helper methods (utils, tools, sleep)

 .getAllBlocks(html, regexp, opts?)

-await this.utils.getAllBlocks(html, regexp, opts?) - getting all blocks on the page with corresponding closing tags, the method takes an HTML string and a regular expression that indicates the start of the block (any blocks that have paired closing tags, for example <div>...</div>), the result is an array of all found blocks
+await this.utils.getAllBlocks(html, regexp, opts?) - getting all blocks on a page with corresponding closing tags, the method takes an HTML string and a regular expression that points to the start of the block (any blocks that have paired closing tags, for example <div>...</div>), as a result, an array of all found blocks is returned

 Options opts: